peetinc/munki-enroll/README.md

 A set of scripts to automatically enroll clients in Munki, allowing for a very flexible manifest structure.

-This version is my a deeply modified rewrite of the original, Copyright (c) 2012 Cody Eding, to suit my (and hopefully your) needs .
+This version is a deeply modified rewrite of the original, Copyright (c) 2012 Cody Eding, to suit my (and hopefully your) needs .
 See below and LICENSE file for licensing details.

 ## Essential Reading